An Introduction to Brickwork

 The stretcher side turned tall.

-The broad flat face of the brick laid standing upright (without holes like my brick has).
+The broad flat face of the brick laid standing upright.

 In order to have a more structurally sound brick wall, you need two things: